5 Top Tips for Working Productively from Home

 It’s an unsaid fact that not a single person works at 100% throughout the entire day, morning to night.
 You’ll have times when you feel at your most productive and times when you’ll dip and need a coffee or a little break.

-When you’re working from home it’s really important to know when these dips usually occur, so you can plan ahead of time and try and work around them.
+When you’re working from home, it’s really important to know when these dips usually occur so you can plan ahead of time and try to work around them.

-Use your slower times of the day for smaller easier tasks.
-This is the time for those little admins and logistical things you need to get done.
+Use your slower times of the day for smaller, easier tasks.
+This is the time for those little admin and logistical things you need to get done.
 These are the kind of tasks where you need little brain power to complete them.

 If you’re lucky enough to have a spare room that you’re not using or you already have an office, you’re one of only a few who have this luxury.